koskath/arete2/course_content/ML/md_files/Lecture11/lecture_11_slide_11_lstm-vs-gru.md

 # Slide 11 of Lecture 11 contains information about the LSTM VS GRU.

-11
-Building Machine Learning and Deep Learning Models onGoogle Cloud Platform ByE.Bisong.​
+Slide 11 references “Building Machine Learning and Deep Learning Models on Google Cloud Platform” by E. Bisong to frame the comparison between LSTM and GRU architectures.